This experience combines immersive Spanish language study, hands-on service learning projects, and adventure travel.

 We then embark on a 4-day journey to Machu Picchu on the Inca Jungle Trail.
-With bike riding, zip-lining (optional), natural hot springs, and river traverses, this trail is a diverse and adventurous approach to Aguas Calientes, the gateway town to Machu Picchu.
+With zip-lining, natural hot springs, and river traverses, this trail is a diverse and adventurous approach to Aguas Calientes, the gateway town to Machu Picchu.
 Once in Aguas Calientes, we’ll hike up to Machu Picchu for sunrise and a breathtaking start to the day.
 After an informative tour of the sacred city, we’ll have plenty of time to explore independently, and climb Wayna Picchu for a birds-eye views of the ruins.

 The week concludes with a free day in Cusco to rest, do laundry, catch up on email, and regroup.

 Nestled in the Sacred Valley, Cusco has the feel of an enchanting European city with narrow cobbled streets, orange-tiled adobe homes, and a majestic cathedral.
 In pairs, you will stay in homestays with welcoming local families with whom you’ll enjoy most meals.